zhanglab/GEM-iPfu/README.md

   > list of reactions that make up the COM1 model
 * COM1-xyl_model_def.tsv
   > list of reactions that make up the COM1 model with engineered xylose consumption pathway from Thermotoga maritima
+* propanol_model_def.tsv
+  > list of reactions that make up the COM1 model with engineered propanol production pathway
 * media_def.tsv
   > includes additional components that are required to use the EX_YM_adhf.tsv media